csi4999-mims/documentation/Local Development Environment/README.md

 In phpMyAdmin, click on the "User accounts" tab at the top of the page, and create a new user account and database for CakePHP.
-Check the box for "**Create database with same name and grant all privileges**" to do this in one fell swoop.
+Check the box for "**Create database with same name and grant all privileges**" to do this in one step.

 | Field     | Recommended Value                    |
 | ---       | ---                                  |